Philippines at the Olympics

 The Philippines has competed in every edition of the Summer Olympic Games since its debut in the 1924 edition, except when they participated in the American-led boycott of the 1980 Summer Olympics.
-Filipino athletes have also competed at the Winter Olympic Games on five occasions since 1972.
+Filipino athletes have also competed at the Winter Olympic Games on six occasions since 1972.

 The country has also participated in the Summer Youth Olympic Games as well as in the Winter Youth Olympic Games.

+Significantly, the Philippines was the first Southeast-Asian country to have medaled at the games; a bronze courtesy of Teófilo Yldefonso during the 1928 Amsterdam games.
+In 2021, the Philippines won its first-ever gold medal when Hidilyn Diaz won in Tokyo.
+Another milestone came in 2024 when Carlos Yulo won 2 gold medals in Paris becoming the first Filipino and Southeast-Asian to win multiple gold medals at a single Olympic edition.

 Participation

 Participation of Filipino athletes in the Olympics is sanctioned by its National Olympic Committee (NOC).
 Its NOC since 1975 is the Philippine Olympic Committee (POC).
 Prior to that date, the Philippines was represented by the POC's predecessor, the Philippine Amateur Athletic Federation which was founded in 1911.
 The Philippines is a recognized member of the International Olympic Committee since 1929.

-Filipino athletes have won a total of fourteen Olympic medals (as of 2020 Summer Olympics), with boxing as the top medal-producing sport.
+Filipino athletes have won a total of eighteen Olympic medals (as of 2024 Summer Olympics), with boxing as the top medal-producing sport.
 On July 26, 2021, the Philippines clinched its first gold medal at the 2020 Summer Olympics in Tokyo, with Hidilyn Diaz winning the Women's 55 kg event in Weightlifting.
-Furthermore, with a 1-2-1 haul in its best Olympics yet, the Philippines emerged as the best performing Southeast Asian nation, a title they last held coincidentally in 1964, in Tokyo and leaped to third in the all-time medal table for Southeast Asia behind Thailand and Indonesia.
+Furthermore, with a 1-2-1 haul in its best Olympic showing (until 2024), the Philippines emerged as the best performing Southeast Asian nation, a title they last held coincidentally in 1964, in Tokyo and leaped to third in the all-time medal table for Southeast Asia behind Thailand and Indonesia.

+The 2024 Summer Olympics that was held in Paris, was the Philippines' centennial anniversary of its participation in the Games, and its best showing yet, usurping its performance in the previous edition.
+Carlos Yulo won the gold medal in both the Men's Floor and Vault events in Gymnastics, Aira Villegas and Nesthy Petecio won the bronze medal in Women's Flyweight and Featherweight events, respectively.